brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 Register additional properties
 ==============================

-You can use a slot or a PSR-14 event listener to add one ore more properties to one or more types.
+You can use a PSR-14 event listener to add one ore more properties to one or more types.
 The chapter :ref:`event-register-additional-properties` describes how to register additional properties in detail.

 .. note::

-   Approximately every 2 months a new version of the Schema.org definitions is `released <https://schema.org/docs/releases.html>`_.
+   Approximately every 2-3 months a new version of the Schema.org definition is `released <https://schema.org/docs/releases.html>`_.
 The extension adopts these changes in future releases.
 If you register a pending property for a type, this property can be included in the core vocabulary in a later